claudioametrano/metab_db/README.md

   --p-pairwise
 ```

-### FINAL TASKS
+### FINAL TASK
-BUILD A REPORT CONTAINING EVERY STEP YOU TOOK, REPORTING THE COMMANDS USED AND THEIR OUTPUT (meaningful examples or summary tables are enough if the output is large!).
-THE REPORT IS DUE THE LATEST **ON JULY 4th**, IT CAN BE DELIVERED IN .docx, .pdf, OR MARKDOWN TEXT FILE.####
+**BUILD A REPORT CONTAINING EVERY STEP YOU TOOK, REPORTING THE COMMANDS USED AND THEIR OUTPUT (meaningful examples or summary tables are enough if the output is large!).
+THE REPORT IS DUE THE LATEST **ON JULY 4th**, IT CAN BE DELIVERED IN .docx, .pdf, OR MARKDOWN TEXT FILE.**

 > 1) Pick a metabarcoding study from literature, with the following characteristics:
 > - A reasonable amount of samples (metabarcoding surveys can be huge, even though per single sample data are usually quite manageable -> short reads amplicon sequencing).